WaterCube001/WaterCube001.github.io/_pages/about.md

 Representative Work
 ======
 The proposed S2D(sparse to dense) is a real-time depth-completion neural network accelerator SoC designed in 40nm CMOS technology.
+The chip is capable of completing sparse 32x32 point cloud images into 640x480 depth images, accelerating the post-processing part of algorithms by implementing a RISC-V with a vector processor.
+It is currently the only hardware acceleration work in the field of depth completion, providing practical solutions for the implementation and deployment of LiDAR automatic driving.
+This work has received unanimous recommendations from reviewers.
 <div  align="center">
 <img src="http://watercube001.github.io/images/algorithm.png" width="60%" height="60%" />
 </div>